-(3) Method 9 and the procedures of §60.11 shall be used to determine opacity.

-(4) To demonstrate compliance with $\frac{60.272a(a)}{1}$ , (2), and (3), the Method 9 test runs shall be conducted concurrently with the particulate matter test runs, unless inclement weather interferes.

-(f) To comply with $\underline{\$60.274a}$ (c), (f), (g), and (h), the owner or operator shall obtain the information required in these paragraphs during the particulate matter runs.

-(g) Any control device subject to the provisions of the subpart shall be designed and constructed to allow measurement of emissions using applicable test methods and procedures.

-(h) Where emissions from any EAF(s) or AOD vessel(s) are combined with emissions from facilities not subject to the provisions of this subpart but controlled by a common capture system and control device, the owner or operator may use any of the following procedures during a performance test:

-(1) Base compliance on control of the combined emissions;

-(2) Utilize a method acceptable to the Administrator that compensates for the emissions from the facilities not subject to the provisions of this subpart, or;

-(3) Any combination of the criteria of paragraphs (h)(1) and (h)(2) of this section.

-(i) Where emissions from any EAF(s) or AOD vessel(s) are combined with emissions from facilities not subject to the provisions of this subpart, determinations of compliance with $\frac{60.272a(a)(3)}{60.272a(a)(3)}$ will only be based upon emissions originating from the affected facility(ies).
+- (3) Method 9 and the procedures of §60.11 shall be used to determine opacity. - (4) To demonstrate compliance with §60.272(a) (1), (2), and (3), the Method 9 test runs shall be conducted concurrently with the particulate matter test runs, unless inclement weather interferes. - (f) To comply with §60.274 (c), (f), (g), and (i), the owner or operator shall obtain the information in these paragraphs during the particulate matter runs. - (g) Where emissions from any EAF(s) are combined with emissions from facilities not subject to the provisions of this subpart but controlled by a common capture system and control device, the owner or operator may use any of the following procedures during a performance test: - (1) Base compliance on control of the combined emissions. - (2) Utilize a method acceptable to the Administrator which compensates for the emissions from the facilities not subject to the provisions of this subpart. - (3) Any combination of the criteria of paragraphs (g)(1) and (g)(2) of this section. - (h) Where emissions from any EAF(s) are combined with emissions from facilities not subject to the provisions of this subpart, the owner or operator may use any of the following procedures for demonstrating compliance with §60.272(a)(3): - (1) Base compliance on control of the combined emissions. - (2) Shut down operation of facilities not subject to the provisions of this subpart. - (3) Any combination of the criteria of paragraphs (h)(1) and (h)(2) of this section. - (i) If visible emissions observations are made in lieu of using a continuous opacity monitoring system, as allowed for by §60.273(c), visible emission observations shall be conducted at least once per day for at least three 6-minute periods when the furnace is operating in the melting and refining period.
+All visible emissions observations shall be conducted in accordance with Method 9.
+If visible emissions occur from more than one point, the opacity shall be recorded for any points where visible emissions are observed.
+Where it is possible to determine that a number of visible emission sites relate to only one incident of the visible emission, only one set of three 6-minute observations will be required.
+In that case, the Method 9 observations must be made for the site of highest opacity that directly relates to the cause (or location) of visible emissions observed during a single incident.
+Records shall be maintained of any 6-minute average that is in excess of the emission limit specified in §60.272(a).

-(j) Unless the presence of inclement weather makes concurrent testing infeasible, the owner or operator shall conduct concurrently the performance tests required under 60.8 to demonstrate compliance with 60.272a(a)(1), (2), and (3) of this subpart.
+(j) Unless the presence of inclement weather makes concurrent testing infeasible, the owner or operator shall conduct concurrently the performance tests required under §60.8 to demonstrate compliance with §60.272(a) (1), (2), and (3) of this subpart.

-[49 FR 43845, Oct.
-31, 1984, as amended at 54 FR 6673, Feb.
+[40 FR 43852, Sept.
+23, 1975, as amended at 49 FR 43844, Oct.
+31, 1984; 54 FR 6672, Feb.
 14, 1989; 54 FR 21344, May 17, 1989; 65 FR 61758, Oct.
-17, 2000]
+17, 2000; 70 FR 8532, Feb.
+22, 2005]

-§ 60.276a Recordkeeping and reporting requirements.
+§ 60.276 Recordkeeping and reporting requirements.